PavanaParadesi15/E-Commerce-project-OpenTelemetry/Project-documentation/Terraform-VPC-EKS-Modules.md

 Modules are the re-usable code.
+- These are the list of resources I would be creating inside VPC and EKS Cluster

 # Create VPC modules
 - In this module, I am creating VPC, Public and private subnet.